The WOMMA Code of Ethics is a cornerstone of the principles that built this organization.

-We strive to provide ethical leadership, and wish to hold our members to high standards which are integral to maintaining a quality reputation for both our organization, and its valued members.
+We strive to provide sound, trusted leadership and wish to hold our members to high legal and ethical standards, which are integral to maintaining a quality reputation for both WOMMA and our members.

-The Word of Mouth Marketing Association ("WOMMA") is the official trade association that represents the interests of the word of mouth and social media industry.
-WOMMA is committed to building a prosperous industry that is based upon best practices, effective standards, and responsible leadership.
-A central mission of WOMMA is to create an environment of trust between consumers and marketers.
-Members of WOMMA seek to enhance the meaningful development of their fellow members, the industry, and their customers, and are committed to compliance with laws and regulations that govern the prevention of unfair, deceptive or misleading marketing practices.
+Word of mouth marketing is marketing designed to increase affinity and recommendations by engaging or inspiring people to talk about brands, including in social media.
+The Word of Mouth Marketing Association ("WOMMA") is a non-profit trade association that provides guidance to and represents the interests of the word of mouth marketing industry.
+WOMMA is committed to building a prosperous industry that is based upon ethical best practices, effective standards, responsible leadership, and a deep respect for the communities in which its members engage.
+A central mission of WOMMA is to foster an environment of trust between consumers and marketers; as such, members of WOMMA should be committed to compliance with laws and regulations that govern the prevention of unfair, deceptive or misleading marketing practices.

-- Maintain the highest standards of business conduct, by using only legal and ethical means in their business activity;
+- Maintain the highest standards of business conduct, by using only legal and ethical practices in their business activity;

 - Observe all applicable laws, regulations, and rules pertaining to their marketing practices;